Girbons/comics-downloader/README.md

         Download the last Comic issue
   -output string
         Folder where the comics will be saved
+  -range
-  -timeout int
+        Range of issues to download, example 3-9 -timeout int
         Timeout (seconds), specifies how often the downloader runs (default 600) -url string